flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### module-module_name-cmake-redundant-prefix

-A module in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) using `cmake` or `cmake-ninja` buildsystem is setting `CMAKE_INSTALL_PREFIX` in `config-opts` to a value of `/app, /usr, ${FLATPAK_DEST}`.
+A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) using `cmake` or `cmake-ninja` buildsystem is setting `CMAKE_INSTALL_PREFIX` in `config-opts` to a value of `/app, /usr, ${FLATPAK_DEST}`.

-This is set by flatpak-builder itself and is redundant.
+This is set by Flatpak-builder itself and is redundant.

 ### toplevel-command-is-path

-The toplevel `command` property in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is a path.
+The toplevel `command` property in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is a path.

 This must be just the name of the main binary of the application and the